 - 2 tbsp coconut milk

 - 1 egg, whisked

-- Wash the cherry tomatoes, add to a medium skillet over medium heat.
+- To make the filling, wash the cherry tomatoes, add to a medium skillet over medium heat.
 Cover to avoid a mess and heat until a majority of them burst, stirring periodically to avoid singeing.